-Quantifying marine biodiversity using environmental DNA (innovation fund)
+Quantifying marine biodiversity using environmental DNA

-Project leader: Michael Knapp, University of Otago
+Project leader: Dr Michael Knapp, University of Otago

-We are establishing and testing an innovative, high-throughput and cost-efficient way to quantify marine biodiversity using environmental DNA (eDNA) extracted from marine water samples.
-Our initial results show the power of this new tool.
-We identified the presence of around 60 species in the test areas, and the species composition (which species are present) of neighbouring but distinct habitats were clearly distinguishable.
+We have established and tested an innovative, high-throughput and cost-efficient way to quantify marine biodiversity using eDNA extracted from marine water samples.
+Our results show the power of this new tool.
+We were able to identify more groups of organisms than traditional monitoring methods at the same sites, and our data is highly habitat-specific.

 Latest news and updates

 Te tai ra e pari ana ki hea

 Kua riro atu koe ki te kapunipunitanga o te tangata.
 Ko te reo o te taiao tera e rangona atu i te mūnga o tōu na reo.